Oenopides: Geometry

 In the famous Eudemian Summary, Oenopides is listed among the famous elementary geometers.
 Proclus relates Oenopides followed in the footsteps of Anaxagoras, they both applied themselves to many questions in geometry.
 Surely he means Anaxagoras' attempt to square the circle.
 But Oenopides appears to have only been a geometer insofar as it helped him with astronomical research.
 However, he may have contributed to geometry in other ways, as the followers of Zenodotus belonged to the "succession of Oenopides."
 It is speculated Oenopides must have been a close friend or colleague of the geometer Hippocrates of Chios.

 Methodology

 While Oenopides's innovations as an astronomer mainly concern practical issues, as a geometer he seems to have been rather a theorist and methodologist, who set himself the task to make geometry comply with higher standards of theoretical purity.
 This is shown through the activities by his so-called succession.
 They introduced the distinction between a theorem and a problem.
 A theorem seeks out attributes in the thing it investigates.
 A problem asks can if a thing can exist (or be constructed) under certain conditions.
 These distinctions held and were preserved in the Elements, every proposition is either a theorem or a problem.
-It is curious that Oenopides inspired this development.
+It is curious that Oenopides inspired this development so early in Greek mathematics.
+Zhmud challenges this tradition and suggests a later Hellenist era mathematician also named Oenopides contributed this methodology, and Proclus failed to see the distinction.